maximilien-noal/RoleDDNG/README.md

 # RoleDDNG

-RoleDD for a new generation of players and creators (unnoficial version)
+RoleDD for a new generation of players and creators (unofficial version)

 Uses C# 9 (with Nullable Reference Types enabled), XAML (WPF), .NET 5, MVVMLight (.NET Standard variant), PetaPoco with OleDb, and AdonisUI (for a modern Windows 10 theme).